 6. Insurance checkup

 Insurance isn’t free, but making sure you’ve got the right coverage is.
-This easy insurance checkup tool lets you know what coverage you do (and don’t) need — and gives you a checklist of other financial things to think about.
+This easy insurance checkup tool lets you know what type of coverage you need — whether it be life insurance or disability insurance.
+It also gives you a checklist of other financial things to think about.

 7. Father’s Day treats